 The new Clover Go also offers Bluetooth connections, meaning it will be usable with iPhones even if Apple removes the headphone jack, as is rumored to be happening on future iPhones.
 The First Data video below provides an intro to the new Clover Go:

-The Clover Go app works seamlessly among multiple Go hardware products.
+The Clover Go app works seamlessly among multiple Clover hardware products, so if you have a Clover POS you can add a Clover Go for use on the road.
 The example First Data provides is a delivery service.
 A pizza shop could start a transaction on a Clover POS system when taking the order by phone, and the delivery employee could finish that same transaction on the Clover Go when bringing the food to the customer’s house.
+That allows you to get lower (swiped) transaction rates rather than keying in the customer's card details when they place the order by phone.

 When you use Clover Go, you benefit from First Data’s TransArmor security.
 TransArmor helps protect customer data using encryption and tokenization technology.
 The Clover Go is PCI PTS 3.1 certified.
 The Clover Go app doesn’t store card information or sensitive details on your phone or tablet.